-Students who submit the intention form but cannot secure an internship in the third regular semester will automatically resume their graduate study in the traditional M.S. non-thesis option.
+Students who intend to pursue MS Industry Track but cannot secure an internship in the third regular semester will automatically resume their graduate study in the traditional M.S. non-thesis option.
 The M.S. non-thesis industry track option is uniquely developed to maximize the industrial experience of international students without violating any immigration policy.
-To find an internship, students are encouraged to participate in job fairs, workshops, and networking events.
+To find an internship, students are encouraged to participate in job fairs, workshops, networking events, as well as continuously improve their resume.
 Please refer to Internships for more information.